Delta Pharmacy to build new store in Charleston; Publix looks to expand on Daniel Island

 Second round

-Daniel Island's lone supermarket is once again looking to expand after previous plans were shelved in a dispute with the city of Charleston over the proposed design.
+Daniel Island's only supermarket is once again looking to expand after previous plans were shelved in a dispute with the city of Charleston over the proposed design.

 Publix at 162 Seven Farms Drive is requesting conceptual approval for an addition and renovation.

-Plans call for the 29,030-square-foot store to expand to 50,398 square feet into a grassy area next to the supermarket.
-The expansion will add a pharmacy, new entry/exit doors on the front and another entrance on the side between the bakery and deli that will lead to an outdoor-seating pavilion.
+Plans call for the 29,030-square-foot store to expand to 50,398 square feet by developing an adjacent grassy area.
+The project would add a pharmacy, new entry and exit doors on the front, and access to the side of the building that will lead to an outdoor-seating pavilion.

-The Florida-based chain sought to nearly double the size of the 17-year-old store in 2017, but those plans never materialized after the city of Charleston’s Design Review Board asked that Publix include windows, tweak its facade design and come back with more renderings.
+The Florida-based chain sought to nearly double the size of the 17-year-old store in 2017, but those plans never materialized after the city's Design Review Board asked that Publix include windows, tweak its facade design and come back with more renderings.

 Publix has stated the inclusion of real windows interferes with freezer space, displays and storage.